seattleacademy/27winter/README.md

  17. Change for your needs.

  18. Copy the Application ID from the first tab of the skill, and replace the other id in package.json of the app.
 Save.

+ 19. Control-C from the server and cd app/sheet

+ 20.  npm install to make the sheet app for AWS

+ 21.  zip -r archive.zip index.js package.json node_modules/

+ 22. Go to AWS site.